 Happy Father’s Day!
-On this weekend devoted to all things fatherly, we are featuring eight great sires of AKC history.
+To celebrate all things paternal, we are featuring eight great sires in AKC history.
 These studly champions did some of their best work outside of the show ring.

 Standard Poodle: Ch.
-Nunsoe Duc de la Terrace of Blakeen, 1935
+Nunsoe Duc de la Terrace of Blakeen

-Standard Poodle 1935: Ch.
-Nunsoe Duc de la Terrace of Blakeen, a Westminster Best in Show winner, was the foundation sire of Blakeen Kennels.
+Ch.
+Nunsoe Duc de la Terrace of Blakeen, the 1935 Westminster Best in Show winner, was the foundation sire of Blakeen Kennels.
 The magnificent Standard Poodle import truly was a legend in his own time.
 “When Poodles were not popular, Duc won the hearts of the public,” owner Hayes Blake Hoyt wrote in the AKC Gazette.

-Boxer Ch.
-Bang Away of Sirrah Crest, 1951, Madison Square Garden: Westminster Best in Show Ch.
-Bang Away of Sirrah Crest, called “the greatest Boxer of all time.”
+Named Westminster Best in Show in 1951, Ch.
+Bang Away of Sirrah Crest was called “the greatest Boxer of all time.”
 He was the first dog to win more than 100 Bests in Show.
 Bang Away sired 86 champions and helped define the modern Boxer.

 Standard Poodle Ch.
-Puttencove Promise (b.
-1955): A Westminster winner and a potent sire of great quality, Promise’s influence is stamped on the breed decades after he won his last show ribbon.
+Puttencove Promise was a Westminster Best in Show winner in 1958 and a potent sire of great quality.
+Promise’s influence is stamped on the breed decades after he won his last show ribbon.

-Bulldog Mapo’s Souvenir, 1985, was one of a long line of potent sires out of the Houston-based Mapo Kennels, advertised as “The Best Little Stud House in Texas.”
+Bulldog Mapo’s Souvenir was one of a long line of potent sires out of the Houston-based Mapo Kennels, advertised as “The Best Little Stud House in Texas.”
 He’s pictured here with owner and Bulldog Club of America Hall of Fame breeder Richard Maze.

 Norfolk Terrier Ch.
-Max-Well’s Weatherman, 1992, winner of 23 all-breed Bests in Show.
+Max-Well’s Weatherman won 23 all-breed Bests in Show.
 Of the 37 pups sired by the pint-sized patriarch, 29 were champions.
 Among them was another big winner, multi-BIS Ch.
 Max-Well’s Rainman.